Rahul-2110/toku-messages/README.md

 4. Compile TypeScript to JavaScript: `npm run build`.
 5. Start the application: `npm start`.

 ### Using Docker

 1. Check `docker-compose.yml` for the configuration details.
 1. Run the application using Docker Compose: `docker-compose up`.

-Application will be available at `http://localhost:3000`.
+- Application will be available at `http://localhost:3000`.
 (Default port is 3000, can be changed in `docker-compose.yml`)
+- Mongodb will be available at `localhost:28000` outside the container.
+(Default port is 28000, can be changed in `docker-compose.yml`)

 ## API Documentation